metatensor/metatrain/docs/src/concepts/loss-functions.rst

   loss: mse

-which sets the loss function to mean squared error (MSE) for all targets.
-When training a potential energy surface on energy, forces, and virial, for example, this configuration is internally expanded to
+which sets the loss function to mean squared error (MSE) for all targets and, if present, their gradients.
+When training a potential energy surface on energy, forces, and stress, for example, this configuration is internally expanded to

 .. code-block:: yaml